-Airport Shooting Suspect Blamed 'Mind Control,' IS Ties
+Airport shooting suspect blamed 'mind control,' IS ties

-CW44 Station Bio- WTOG-TV first began operations on November 4, 1968, broadcasting on UHF channel 44.
-Originally owned my Minnesota-based Hubbard Broadcasting Corp., WTOG solidified itself in the Tampa Bay market by being the area's only [...]
-Airport Shooting Suspect Blamed 'Mind Control,' IS Ties The man suspected of fatally shooting five people and wounding six others at a Florida airport told investigators initially he was under government mind control and then claimed to be inspired by Islamic State websites and chatrooms, authorities said at a hearing Tuesday.
-The Latest: Uncle Says Orlando Shooter's Widow is Innocent The Latest on the arrest of the widow of the Orlando nightclub shooter.
+The man suspected of fatally shooting five people and wounding six others at a Florida airport told investigators initially he was under government mind control and then claimed to be inspired by Islamic State websites and chatrooms, authorities said at a hearing Tuesday.
+FBI Agent Michael Ferlazzo also confirmed that the 9mm Walther handgun used in the Jan.
+6 shooting rampage at Fort Lauderdale-Hollywood International Airport is the same weapon Anchorage, Alaska, police seized and later returned to 26-year-old Esteban Santiago last year.

 Add your comments below